-Major transformation of Eugene’s Downtown Riverfront is underway, fulfilling the community’s long-held goal of turning a vacant, inaccessible riverfront lot into a vibrant, active, and accessible riverfront district and community destination.
+Eugene’s Downtown Riverfront is transforming into the community’s long-held vision of a vibrant, active, and accessible riverfront district filled with community destinations.
 The redevelopment of the Downtown Riverfront has been a part of the community’s vision for decades, reinforced through numerous public engagement opportunities over several years.
-The City's Urban Renewal Agency is leading the redevelopment of 16 acres of riverfront property that will become Eugene’s riverfront neighborhood – directly connecting our downtown and campus areas to the Willamette River and creating more access points for the community to enjoy.
+The City's Urban Renewal Agency leads the redevelopment of the 16 acres of riverfront property that will become Eugene’s Riverfront Neighborhood – directly connecting our Downtown and Campus to the Willamette River and creating more access points for the community to enjoy.

-In 2020, Atkins Dame Inc. (formerly referred to as Williams/Dame and Associates) entered into a development agreement with the Urban Renewal Agency of the City of Eugene that will guide development of the new neighborhood.
+In 2020, Atkins Dame Inc. (formerly Williams/Dame and Associates) entered into a development agreement with the Urban Renewal Agency of the City of Eugene that will guide development of the new neighborhood, The River District.
 The sale of the development parcels is split into three phases.
 Atkins Dame closed on the first set of parcels in October 2021 and the second set of parcels in December 2022.
-The final parcel sale will happen by December 2023, for a total purchase price of $11.1 million.
+The final parcel sale will happen by December 2024, for a total purchase price of $11.1 million.

-Atkins Dame started construction on the “Heartwood” project (Parcel 7) in August 2022.
+Atkins Dame started construction on the “Heartwood” project on (Parcel 7 See Map) in August 2022.
 Located on 5th Avenue just east of the viaduct, this first building will be four stories with 95 market rate apartment homes.
-The project is expected to be completed in early 2024.
-Construction on the “Portal” (Parcel 3BC), a new community with 130 market rate apartment homes, is scheduled to start in 2023.
-The Portal is located at the southwest intersection of 4th Avenue and Mill Street.
+The project will be completed in early 2024.
+Click here for information on how to lease.
+Construction on the “Portal” (Parcel 3B/3C See Map) started construction in 2023.
+A new community with 130 market rate apartment homes located at the southwest intersection of 4th Avenue and Mill Street.

-Atkins Dame submitted Multi-Unit Property Tax Exemptions (MUPTE) applications for their first three proposed projects, located on parcels 3B/3C, 7, and 9 (see map).
-In total, the projects would result in the addition of 381 new market-rate residential units on the Downtown Riverfront.
-On March 9, 2022, City Council approved MUPTEs for the three projects.
-Visit www.eugene-or.gov/MUPTE for more information on the MUPTE program and to view the applications.
+Atkins Dame has applied for Multi-Unit Property Tax Exemptions (MUPTE) for their first 4 projects, which have been approved by City Council.
+In total, the 4 projects would result in the addition of 618 new market-rate units on the Downtown Riverfront.
+To view the applications, visit the MUPTE program page: www.eugene-or.gov/MUPTE.

 The Riverfront Park is now open.
 Construction of the park started in May 2020 and was completed in June 2022.
 Park improvements include river overlooks, walking paths, the new section of bike path, decks, seating areas, stormwater treatment, new native vegetation and much more.
-The City is now in the process of designing phase 2 of the Park, the Plaza.
-(Visit www.eugene-or.gov/riverfrontpark for more information.)
+The City is now in the process of designing phase 2 of the Park, the Plaza, and is expected to start its construction in 2024.
+(Visit the Riverfront Park website for more information.)

 See the latest virtual tour updates of the Downtown Riverfront site: